mileweb/docs-content-hdt/en/docs/portal/transports/manage-transport.md

 # Manage Transport

-To display this page, click **Transports** in the left pane.
+Clicking **Transports** in the left pane displays the Transports page.

 ![null](</docs/resources/images/transports/manage-transports.png>)

-- To **filter transports**, type characters in the search box and then press the Enter key or click Magnifier icon.
-All transports that do not contain the typed characters will be hidden.
-Filtering is not case-sensitive.
-To remove the filter, click the "Reset" button.
+- To filter transports, type characters in the search box and then press the Enter key or click magnifier icon, the filtering is case insensitive.
+To remove the filter, click the **Reset** button.

-- To **view transport**, click the transport name to display detailed configuration information about the transport.
+- To view detailed configurationis of a transport, click the transport name.

-- To **Edit**, **Show History**, **Delete**, **Active**, or **Suspend** a transport, click the "Action" drop-down box, and select the action to perform.
+- To edit, show history, delete, active, or suspend a transport, click the **Action** drop-down box, and select the action you want to perform.

-- To **Add New Transport**, click the "Add New Transport" button in the top right corner.
+- To add a new transport, click the **+ Add New Transport** button in the top right corner.